European Clean Drinking Water Index

 The strategy also introduces a new Water Resilience Forum, better monitoring, digital tools, and fairer pricing of water across sectors.

 The list below is based on publicly available rankings, gathered by EU Environment and Climate.
 While Europe generally enjoys high water quality, there are major regional differences.
 Mountain areas like the Alps and Scandinavia benefit from naturally clean water, while lowland agricultural and industrial regions face higher risks from pollutants like PFAS, nitrates, and pathogens.
-Over 23,000 PFAS-contaminated sites have been identified, affecting millions.
+Investigative mapping has identified over 23,000 suspected PFAS-contaminated sites across Europe.
 The EU strategy aims to close these gaps and secure clean water for all.

 Full details on the EU’s strategy are available here.